 It’s said that there would be a riot in the bakery if these chocolate chip cookies weren’t there everyday, so they must be good!
 They’re giant – about four inches in diameter – and filled with chocolate chips (the original used chocolate chunks).

 Bret gave a thumbs up to these and he’s very picky about chocolate chip cookies.
-I gave them a thumbs up, too, which was hard to do while I was stuffing them into my mouth.
+I give them a thumbs up, too, which is hard to do while using my hands to stuff the cookies into my mouth.
 Don’t forget the tall, cold glass of milk on the side.

 - 2 1/2 C all-purpose flour

 - 1 1/4 tsp fine sea salt

 - 1/2 lb (2 sticks) butter, at room temperature